vijaybalebail/fullstackpython.com/content/pages/03-data/25-oracle.markdown

-title: PostgreSQL
+title: Oracle
 category: page
-slug: postgresql
+slug: Oracle
 sortorder: 0302
 toc: False
-sidebartitle: PostgreSQL
+sidebartitle: Oracle
-meta: PostgreSQL is an open source relational database commonly used with Python applications.
+meta: Oracle Database is the most widely used database database commonly used with Python applications.

-[PostgreSQL](http://www.postgresql.org/), often written as "Postgres" and pronounced "Poss-gres", is an open source
+[Oracle](http://www.oracle.com/), often written as "Postgres" and pronounced "Poss-gres", is an open source
 [relational database](/databases.html) implementation frequently used by Python applications as a backend for data storage and retrieval.